ferrazzijk/Data-Industry-Salary-Prediction/README.md

 # **Introduction**

 The purpose of this project is to determine which data analysis skills are associated with higher salaries.
 We will use data scraped from [Glassdoor](https://www.glassdoor.com/member/home/index.htm).
-This file contains the model building and testing portion of the project.
 To view the scraping files of each role, please select the respective link in the Job Titles list.
 To view scraping exploration or the exploratory data analysis notebooks, please select the respective link from additional links.

 **Job Titles:**
 *   [Data Analyst](https://colab.research.google.com/drive/1AW0rNTs84Cq7GrJiDq86WWCisB4q6ZwO?usp=sharing)